xmarva/xmarva.github.io/_posts/2023-02-07-python-code.md

 In this example, the code inside the try block may raise a `FileNotFoundError` or any other exception.

-The first except block handles the FileNotFoundError and provides a helpful error message for the user.
-The second except block handles any other exceptions that may occur and provides a generic error message.
-This way, the program can continue running even when unexpected errors occur and provide helpful error messages to the user.
+The first `except` block handles the FileNotFoundError and provides a helpful error message for the user.

+The second `except` block handles any other exceptions that may occur and provides a generic error message.

+This way the program can continue running even when unexpected errors occur and provide helpful error messages to the user.

 ## 🔑 Use Keyword Arguments

 Keyword arguments are a powerful feature of Python that allows you to specify default values for function arguments and make your code more readable and flexible.

 Using keyword arguments can also help you reduce the number of lines of code in your programs and make them easier to understand.

 ```python